mukisoomar/cdf-workshop/README.md

 ******
-## Collect Clickstream Event Data using MiNiFi and EFM
+## Lab 9 - Collect clickstream events data using MiNiFi and EFM

 While we saw one way of collecting data using a direct TCP connection within NiFi, this may in general not be feasible when your applications are deployed, for example in the cloud or outside your enterprise.
 In such a situation, we can use minifi as a very light-footprint agent on the web application servers and capture the streaming data from the log files that the web applications write to and stream that over to NiFi.